PatrickErickson4/LogisticRegression/README.md

 The class also contains visualizable capabilities, such as loss over epoch graphs, and pop-out classification reports and confusion matrices, implemented with matplotlib's pyplot.
 Please see logreg.py for more details.

+Attached:
-Attached is an example EDA file that can be used to take inspirations from.
+  - an example EDA file that can be used to take inspirations from.
+  - exampleUsage: tutorial file to show how to use logreg.py

 Feel free to use this file, for teaching and/or classification purposes.